wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 .. versionadded:: 4.0

-Specifices the limit for the size of the ``queue/diff/local`` folder.
+Specifies the limit for the size of the ``queue/diff/local`` folder.

 +--------------------+---------------------------------------------+
 | **Default value**  | 1GB                                         |